dynamicguy/mw-docs/docs/api/pagination.md

 title: Pagination
 ---

-Pagination is required in most queries which return lists of items in the MajorityWorld GraphQL API.
+Pagination is required in most queries which return lists of items in the DrikGallery GraphQL API.
 This limits the number of results returned by the server to a more manageable size and avoids data flow disruptions.

-MajorityWorld uses cursor-based pagination.
+DrikGallery uses cursor-based pagination.

 There are two types of lists in GraphQL: